BlankHead2004/RVCE-auto-login/README.md

 All the chromium based browsers are supported but you can go ahead and give your try for the rest of them.

 Happy Surfing !

+A special thanks to Om Gupta and Aviral Singh for their help and suggestions.